 When returning to strength training, you’ll want to be conservative in loading of exercises.
 In terms of resistance, prioritize bodyweight, resistance bands, suspension trainers, and light weights.
 Examples of beneficial exercises include:

 Again, integrate breathing into each of these exercises.
 Clients should exhale during the toughest part of the exercise, just before the movement.
 For example, in the squat, clients should inhale as they squat down and then exhale to stand back up.

-You’ll notice that, in each of these exercises, you keep the body in neutral alignment.
+Also keep the body in neutral alignment.
 This means that the spine is kept in a long, straight line.
 We want a small arch in the lower back and a tall upper back, growing up into the crown of the head, just as in our other postnatal clients.